bigomics/omicsplayground-doc/overview.rst

 for the analysis and visualization of transcriptomics and proteomics data.
 Currently the platform handles any kind of transcriptomics and proteomics data annotated at the gene/protein level, as well as metabolomics and lipidomics data, supporting more than 300 species.
-Moreoever, the platform supports combinations of the afotermentioned data types in the form of multi-omics data.
+Moreover, the platform supports combinations of the aforementioned data types in the form of multi-omics data.

 The overview of the platform is shown in the figure below.
 It consists of two main components.
 The first component addresses the data